solidi/writing/03-no-description-provided.md

 ## Social Post

 A call for a unified pull-request template.
+Alt Title: Explaining the context of change with a pull request template (2017)

 - #Teams get information about code change in pull-requests.
 - Leaning on a #template to make the why easy to understand.